Historiographic metafiction: Examples

+When devising the categorisation in her essay "Historiographic Metafiction", Linda Hutcheon first cited The French Lieutenant's Woman (1969), The Name of the Rose (1981), One Hundred Years of Solitude (1967) and Ragtime (1975) as examples, then breaking down the elements using V. (1963), Song of Solomon (1977), Yellow Back Radio Broke-Down (1969) as well as multiple of John Barth's novels: The Floating Opera (1956), The End of the Road (1958) and The Sot-Weed Factor (1960).

 By seeking to represent both actual historical events from World War II while, at the same time, problematizing the very notion of doing exactly that, Kurt Vonnegut's Slaughterhouse-Five (1969) features a metafictional, "Janus-headed" perspective.
 Literary scholar Bran Nicol argues that Vonnegut's novel features "a more directly political edge to metafiction" compared to the writings of Robert Coover, John Barth, and Vladimir Nabokov.